willguest/exeudvr-canister/README.md

 - Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
 - Install a Motoko package by running `npx ic-mops add <package-name>`.
 Here is a [list of available packages](https://mops.one/).
 - Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.

-## 💛 Sponsorship

-The framework is open-source and was initially funded by non-dilutive grants from the Internet Computer.
-I welcome sponsorship in all forms and look forward to scaling this project as more resources become available.
-Please visit my [sponsorship page](https://github.com/sponsors/willguest) for more information.

 ## 🙏 Acknowledgements